-Fort Mill & Greenville, South Carolina Knowledgeable Murder and Attempted Murder Lawyers
+Fort Mill, South Carolina Knowledgeable Murder and Attempted Murder Lawyers

-There are four levels of murder and attempted murder charges in Fort Mill & Greenville, South Carolina, including murder, voluntary manslaughter, involuntary manslaughter, and attempted murder.
+There are four levels of murder and attempted murder charges in Fort Mill, South Carolina, including murder, voluntary manslaughter, involuntary manslaughter, and attempted murder.

 If you have been charged with one of these crimes, your very freedom is in jeopardy now and going forward.

-Homicides include both murder and manslaughter and can be intentional or caused by reckless conduct, making it essential for the accused to contact a Fort Mill & Greenville, South Carolina homicide attorney as soon as he or she becomes a suspect, is arrested, or charged with this serious crime.
+Homicides include both murder and manslaughter and can be intentional or caused by reckless conduct, making it essential for the accused to contact a Criminal defense attorney Fort Mill at (803) 548-2468 as soon as he or she becomes a suspect, is arrested, or charged with this serious crime.

-Our homicide attorney in Fort Mill & Greenville, South Carolina can protect your rights during the investigation and ensure that law enforcement officials and the lawyer’s office treats you fairly while we dissect the details behind their investigation even if no formal charges are filed against you,
+Our homicide attorney in Fort Mill, South Carolina can protect your rights during the investigation and ensure that law enforcement officials and the lawyer’s office treat you fairly while we dissect the details behind their investigation even if no formal charges are filed against you,

-What is Considered Murder in Fort Mill & Greenville, South Carolina?
+What is Considered Murder in Fort Mill, South Carolina?

 Homicide crimes are vigorously investigated and prosecuted based on the statutes outlined in our South Carolina homicide legislation.

-Our Fort Mill & Greenville, South Carolina murder defense lawyers represent clients who have been charged with all forms of homicide in South Carolina, including:
+Our Fort Mill, South Carolina murder defense lawyers represent clients who have been charged with all forms of homicide in South Carolina, including:

 - Murder: The killing of any person with forethought or malice, which can be punishable by a mandatory minimum prison term of 30 years.
 In some cases, the court may seek a life sentence or the death penalty.